dechoyu/learngit/readme.txt

-hello git,
+hey git,
-I'm dechoyu,nice to meet you!
+I'm dechoyu,nice to meet you!can i make friend with you?